Milo Rau

 Milo Rau (born 1977) is a Swiss theatre director, journalist, playwright, essayist, and lecturer.
 In 2007 he founded a theatre and film production company, the International Institute of Political Murder (IIPM), and from 2018 until 2023 was the artistic director of the Belgian theatre group NTGent, in Ghent, transforming its direction.
 He is known for his political theatre.
+In July 2023 he became artistic director of the Vienna Festival (Wiener Festwochen).

 Early life and education

 Milo Rau was born in 1977 in Bern, Switzerland.
-His father's Jewish family moved from Germany to Switzerland to escape the Nazis shortly before World War Two, while his mother, surnamed Larese, had Italian origins.
+His father's Jewish family moved from Germany to Switzerland to escape the Nazis shortly before World War II, while his mother, surnamed Larese, had Italian origins.
 His parents divorced when he was about two years old.
 Until he was 18, his name was Milo Larese, but then he decided his name was too romantic, so he took the father's family name Rau.

 He studied sociology, German studies, and Romance studies in Paris, Zürich, and Berlin, working under the instruction of Tzvetan Todorov and Pierre Bourdieu, among others.